Sign in

 Day 02: Sightseeing Tour in Kathmandu

 Your entire afternoon will be busy going around different ancient and medieval heritage monuments in the Kathmandu valley.
-We will take you to Swoyambhunath, Kathmandu Durbar Square, Boudhanath, and Pashupatinath to explore the ancient and medieval magnificence of the valley.
+We will take you to Swayambhunath, Kathmandu Durbar Square, Boudhanath, and Pashupatinath to explore the ancient and medieval magnificence of the valley.

 The tour will show you a lot about the culture, spiritual practice, history, and lifestyle of people in the valley.
 You will have an awesome cultural tour day today.
 Our city tour guide will make it easier for you to understand what you are looking at to make your experience even better.